Jared Lorenzen: New York Giants

-Lorenzen was not selected in the 2004 NFL Draft and signed as undrafted free agent with the New York Giants.
+Lorenzen was not selected in the 2004 NFL draft and signed as an undrafted free agent with the New York Giants.
 He declined an offer by coach Tom Coughlin to play in NFL Europe in 2005.
-Lorenzen was the third string quarterback for 2004 and 2005 for the Giants, behind starter Eli Manning and backup Tim Hasselbeck.
+Lorenzen was the third-string quarterback for 2004 and 2005 for the Giants, behind starter Eli Manning and backup Tim Hasselbeck.

 In the 2006 preseason, Lorenzen led his team to victory by engineering a game-winning drive against the Baltimore Ravens.
 Following that performance and an impressive training camp he was officially named the Giants' backup quarterback three weeks later.

 Lorenzen made his first appearance on the field in a Giants uniform on December 30, 2006.
 During this game, he was used for one play, a quarterback sneak to make a first down on a third-and-one.

 Lorenzen made his second appearance on Sunday, January 7, 2007, in the Giants' wild card loss against the Philadelphia Eagles.
 On the Giants' opening drive, he lined up at quarterback on a third-and-one and got the first down, "shifting the pile" in the process, on the way to a Giants touchdown.

 Lorenzen's first significant regular season appearance occurred on September 9, 2007, when he took over for the injured Manning in the fourth quarter of the season opener against the Dallas Cowboys.
 Lorenzen made both his first regular season pass and rush, but failed to earn a first down.
 He played again the following week, against the Green Bay Packers, completing three passes in five attempts for 21 yards.
 This proved to be his final appearance in the NFL, as Manning's injury did not cost him any further playing time and Lorenzen did not see further action in the 2007 season.
 He continued to serve as Manning's backup for the remainder of the season, which concluded with the Giants winning Super Bowl XLII against the then-undefeated New England Patriots and Lorenzen earning a championship ring.

 After the team's Super Bowl win, Lorenzen was released by the Giants on June 23, 2008.